 About Colonial Williamsburg

-From homes to public buildings and shops, Colonial Williamsburg takes visitors back to the time when Williamsburg was the capital of Virginia – between 1699 and 1780.
+Colonial Williamsburg is a historic site and open-air museum in Virginia, in the United States, made up of an entire town restored to its colonial state.
+From homes to public buildings and shops, Colonial Williamsburg takes visitors back to the time when Williamsburg was the capital of Virginia between 1699 and 1780.

 Discover the best Historic Sites in the United States, from Independence Hall to Ellis Island and more, includes an interactive map of US cultural places, landmarks and monuments.